microsoft/ray-on-aml/README.md

 # Ray on Azure ML

+NEW!

-NEW!: ray-on-aml now supports Spark with Delta Lake, Synapse JDBC and latest pyspark 3.2.1.
+1. ray-on-aml now supports Spark with Delta Lake, Synapse JDBC and latest pyspark 3.2.1.
 Checkout [spark examples](./examples/spark/spark_examples.ipynb)
+2. GPU & custom base image for interactive use: if you have GPU compute cluster, then either use ray_on_aml.getRay(gpu_support=True) which internally uses mcr.microsoft.com/azureml/openmpi4.1.0-cuda11.1-cudnn8-ubuntu18.04:20211221.v1 as base image.
+You can supply your own base image with ray_on_aml.getRay(base_image="YOUR_OWN_BASE_IMAGE")

 This package simplifies setup of core Ray and Ray's components such as Dask on Ray, Ray tune,Ray rrlib, Ray serve and Spark in Azure ML.
 It also comes with supports for high performance data access to Azure data sources such as Azure Storage, Delta Lake , Synapse SQL.